vlab-cs-ucsb/ABC/INSTALL.md

     $ sudo apt install python
   ```

-####Project Dependencies
+#### Project Dependencies
   - [Glog](https://github.com/google/glog) logging library for C++.
 It is an autotools project.
   Please follow the instructions in their website if the below shortcut doesn't work for you.
-Don't forget to apply patch
-  as below:

   ```
   $ cd <your home directory or a preferred directory>
   $ git clone https://github.com/google/glog.git
   $ cd glog
-  $ git apply <ABC_ROOT_DIR>/external/glog/glog_abc_autotools.patch
   $ libtoolize && aclocal && automake --gnu --add-missing && autoreconf -ivf
   $ ./configure
   $ make all